quantori/AutoRNA/README.md

 # RNAfold

 ## Introduction
-This project is a pipeline for  predicting  tertiary RNA structure using Variational Autoencoder.
+This project is a pipeline for predicting tertiary RNA structure using a Variational Autoencoder.

 ## Getting started